hadley/adv-r/Home.md

 ## Specialised data types and languages

-These types of data come up so frequently it's useful to know a little about them and the specialised languages that you use to work with them.
+These types of data come up so frequently it's useful to know a little about them and the specialised languages that you use to work with them:

   * Strings and regular expressions
   * Databases and SQL